Murder of Kiran Negi

-The kidnapping of Kiran Negi took place on 9 February 2012, in Qutub Vihar, Phase II, in Dwarka, southwest Delhi, India.
-Kiran Negi, a resident of Qutub Vihar, was returning home from work with two other girls when she was kidnapped by three people in a red Tata Indica car.
-A bystander named Vikas Rawat tried to intervene but was outnumbered.
-After a police complaint was filed, three persons, namely Rahul (26), Ravi, and Vinod (both 22), were arrested.
-The body of Kiran Negi was found in a mustard field about 30 km away in the village of Rodhai, Rewari district, Haryana.
-The police claimed to solve the case with confessions from the accused and findings of investigation, reinforced by DNA evidence.
+Kiran Negi (1993 — 2012) was a 19-year old Indian woman and resident of Qutub Vihar in Dwarka, southwest Delhi, India.
+She was returning home from work with two other girls when she was kidnapped by three people in a red Tata Indica car in Phase II Qutub Vihar on 9 February 2012.
+Vikas Rawat tried to intervene but was outnumbered.
+Rahul (26), Ravi (22), and Vinod (22), were arrested four days later and the body of Kiran Negi was found in a mustard field about 30 km away in Rodhai, a village in Rewari district, Haryana.
+The police claimed to have solved the case with confessions from the accused and findings of investigation including DNA evidence but the accused were acquitted by the court which deemed the evidence to be unreliable.

 Investigation

 The investigation conducted by the police revealed that accused Rahul was apprehended with a red Indica car four days after the kidnapping.
 He confessed in police custody that he, along with his brother Ravi and Vinod, had kidnapped a girl from Qutub Vihar, committed rape on her, killed her, and threw her dead body in the fields ahead of Jhajjar.
 The police confiscated the car, mobile phones of the accused, and found the body of the girl in village Rodai of Rewari, Haryana.
 The police also recovered some hair strands from the body of the deceased, as well as two plastic glasses, one empty pouch of snacks, piece of earthenware pot, a broken piece of a red-coloured plastic bumper(of the car), and one wallet near the dead body.
 At the instance of the accused, mobile phone and undergarment of the victim, along with her other burnt personal articles, were also found.
 The police found jack and spanner in the car, which were supposedly used for murdering the girl.
 Hair strands of the victim were also found in the car along with semen on the seats.